Dog · Small Breed

 On the Maltese

-Are Maltese good family dogs?
 Maltese are usually affectionate and devoted family companions, especially in homes that handle them gently and respectfully.
 Because they are small and somewhat delicate, they are often better suited to families with older children who understand how to interact carefully with a toy breed.

-Do Maltese bark a lot?
 Maltese can be alert and vocal, particularly when they hear unfamiliar sounds or see strangers near the home.
 Early socialization and calm, consistent training can help prevent excessive barking from becoming a habit.

-How much exercise does a Maltese need?
 A Maltese typically does well with short daily walks and light play rather than heavy exercise.
 Mental stimulation, attention from family members, and a predictable routine are just as important as physical activity for this breed.

-Is the Maltese a hypoallergenic breed?
 No dog is truly hypoallergenic, but the Maltese is often better tolerated by some allergy sufferers because it sheds very little.
 Individual reactions vary, so spending time around the breed before bringing one home is still the safest approach.

-What should owners watch for in a Maltese's health?
 Owners should pay close attention to dental health, kneecap problems, coughing or breathing changes, and any signs of neurologic issues such as tremors.
 Regular veterinary checkups are important because small breeds can hide discomfort until a problem becomes more advanced.

 Adjacent Breeds